Risk Management: How to manage risks in projects

 Increase the likelihood of project and organisational success

-By identifying, prioritising, managing and mitigating risks, projects will less likely run into potential problems that can derail or impact project success.
-The dangers of unmanaged risk are not only onto projects themselves.
-Research shows that unmanaged risk events can negatively impact overall employee productivity, operational efficiency, employee safety, competitive differentiation and reputation.
+By identifying, prioritising, managing, and mitigating risks, you reduce the problems that jeopardise a project’s success.
+However, neglecting to manage risks effectively doesn’t only damage projects.
+Research shows that unmanaged risk events can negatively impact overall employee productivity, operational efficiency, employee safety, competitive differentiation, and reputation.
 Risk management is thus a critical tool to ensure organisational success beyond the realm of projects alone.

 Different types of risks